Aesthetic Clinics in Birmingham

 The Aesthetic Standard provides an independent review of every clinic on our platform.

-We assess practitioner qualifications and specialist experience, verify statutory registration — General Medical Council (GMC) for doctor-led clinics, General Dental Council (GDC) for dentist-led clinics or Nursing and Midwifery Council (NMC) for nurse-led clinics — professional membership of British College of Aesthetic Medicine (BCAM) for doctor and dentist-led clinics or British Association of Medical Aesthetic Nurses (BAMAN) for nurse-led clinics, voluntary Care Quality Commission (CQC) registration where held, and accreditation with Save Face or Joint Council for Cosmetic Practitioners (JCCP).
-We also review patient feedback across Trustpilot, RealSelf and Google.
+We assess practitioner qualifications and specialist experience.
+For medically-led clinics we verify statutory registration with the General Medical Council (GMC) for doctor-led clinics, General Dental Council (GDC) for dentist-led clinics or Nursing and Midwifery Council (NMC) for nurse-led clinics, and professional membership of British College of Aesthetic Medicine (BCAM) for doctor and dentist-led clinics or British Association of Medical Aesthetic Nurses (BAMAN) for nurse-led clinics.

 Every clinic featured on The Aesthetic Standard has been reviewed on the same criteria, giving patients in Birmingham a straightforward way to compare options and choose with confidence.
 We speak directly with the lead practitioner at every clinic, and where possible we also speak with patients who have undergone treatment there.
 For full details on how we verify clinics, visit our verification page.